 If you begin seeing a doctor regularly, getting screening tests, and taking preventive measures, your quality of life may be greatly improved.
 You may also reduce your risk of premature death and disability.

 Screening tests help doctors detect diseases early, when they are easier to treat.
-The following recommendations by the US Preventive Services Task Force (USPSTF) are general guidelines for screening procedures for healthy men.
+The following recommendations by the United States Preventive Services Task Force (USPSTF) are general guidelines for screening procedures for healthy men.
 Since some men may need screening at more frequent intervals, consult your doctor for personalized advice.

 Why It Is Important

 |Aortic abdominal aneurysm (AAA)||A smoking history greatly increases risk.
 An undetected aneurysm that ruptures has a high mortality rate.||Men between ages 65 and 75 who have ever smoked should have an ultrasound screening for the presence of AAA.|

 |High blood pressure increases the risk of stroke, heart attack, heart failure, and other problems.
 The only way to tell if you have high blood pressure is to have it checked.
 There are no symptoms.||Men aged 18 and over should have their blood pressure checked.|

 |High cholesterol causes most of the same problems as high blood pressure.||Beginning at age 35, men should have their cholesterol checked.
 If you are at an increased risk for coronary artery disease, you should have it checked beginning at age 20.|

 |Colon and rectal cancers are the third leading cause of cancer-related deaths for men in the US.
 Early detection can drastically reduce the likelihood you will die from the disease.||

 Men aged 50-70 years old should be screened for colorectal cancer.
 When to be screened depends on which test your doctor recommends: